 Sign It Over

-If all else fails, you can consider signing the check over to a trusted individual who does have a bank account and have them cash it for you.
-You might want to go with them in case they have questions about the check or if they require your identification.
+If all else fails, you can consider signing the check over to a trusted individual who has a bank account and have them cash it for you.
+You might want to go with them in case they have questions about the check or require your identification.

 Here’s an example of how a check typically looks: